Darcey Carter

-Darcey Elizabeth Morris Carter (born 31 May 2005) is an English-born Scottish cricketer who currently plays for Kent.
+Darcey Elizabeth Morris Carter (born 31 May 2005) is a Scottish cricketer who currently plays for Lancashire.
 She plays as a right-arm off break bowler.

 She made her international debut for Scotland in July 2023, in a Twenty20 International against Thailand.
+Ranked third among all-time run scorers in Scotland Women’s cricket, behind Kathryn Bryce and Sarah Bryce.

 Early life

 Carter was born on 31 May 2005 in Bexley, Greater London.

 Domestic career

 Carter made her county debut in 2022, for Kent against Hampshire, in which she took 2/12 from her 2 overs.
 Overall, she took six wickets at an average of 16.50 in the 2022 Women's Twenty20 Cup.
 She played two matches in the 2023 Women's Twenty20 Cup, taking two wickets at an average of 8.50.

 Carter was named in the South East Stars Academy squad between 2021 and 2023.
 She was promoted to the senior squad in June 2023.
 She made her debut for the side on 2 July 2023, against Northern Diamonds in the Rachael Heyhoe Flint Trophy, taking 2/31 from 5 overs.

 Carter was named in the South East Stars Academy squad for 2024.
 In August 2024, it was announced that Carter had gone on loan from South East Stars to North West Thunder for the remainder of the season.